Tobeworks/Woocommerce-AI-Dummy-Products-Generator/README.md

-# WooCommerce Demo Products Importer
+# WooCommerce AI Dummy Products Importer

-A WordPress plugin that uses OpenAI (GPT-4 & DALL-E 3) to generate demo products for your WooCommerce store.
+A WordPress plugin that uses OpenAI (GPT & DALL-E) to generate demo products for your WooCommerce store.
 The plugin creates realistic product descriptions, features, and high-quality product images automatically in multiple languages.

 ## Features
 - 🤖 AI-powered product generation using GPT-4